turnbros/jitsi-kubernetes/doc/kustomize/README.md

+# Note: I didn't know how customize worked when I forked this.
+Turns out I had a smooth brain moment.
+Will do it right tomorrow....ish......

 # Install Guide for Kubernetes using Kustomize

 This guide will deploy jitsi on a kubernetes cluster based on [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
 Kubernetes Kustomize allows you to configure your jitsi setup in an easy and transparent way.